-Zener diode can be used to establish a reference voltage for a fixed voltage source.
+This zener diode voltage regulator circuit uses a Zener diode to establish a reference voltage.
 This semiconductor is manufactured in a wide variety of voltages and powers.
 Zener diodes have voltage values from less than 2 volts to several hundred volts and they can dissipate power ranging from 0.25 to 50 watts… or more.

 Using the formula of power Pz = Vz x Iz, you can get the maximum current that can pass through a zener diode: Iz = Pz/Vz.
 (Amps), where:

 - Iz = current through the Zener diode

 - Pz = maximum power the zener diode can dissipate (manufacturer data)